 The Ghost of the Rock: Toronto’s 200-Year-Old Lighthouse Cold Case

-In 1808, these walls stood just 25 feet from the crashing waves.
+In 1808, these walls stood just 7.6 metres (25 feet) from the crashing waves.
 Today, the water is nowhere to be found.

 By JK Liu, CC BY-SA 4.0

 One of the most fascinating secrets of Gibraltar Point isn’t just its ghost—it’s the land itself.
-When this lighthouse was first lit in September 1808, it stood a mere 8 meters (25 feet) from the crashing waves of Lake Ontario.
+When this lighthouse was first lit in September 1808, it stood a mere 7.6 metres (25 feet) from the crashing waves of Lake Ontario.

-Today, if you visit, you’ll find it "stranded" nearly 175 meters (600 feet) inland.
-Over the last two centuries, shifting sands and silt from the Scarborough Bluffs have physically expanded the island, wrapping the tower in a lush forest and moving the shoreline further and further away.
+Today, if you visit, you’ll find it "stranded" nearly 183 metres (600 feet) inland.
+Over the last two centuries, shifting sands and silt carried across the waterfront from the Scarborough Bluffs have physically expanded the island spit, wrapping the limestone tower in a lush forest and moving the shoreline further and further away.

 The Royal Beginning